DilanM818/AD-HTB-Lab/README.md

 <br />

 # Key Takeaways
--Learning how to use programs for AD administration such Active Directory Users and Groups and Group Policy Management Console
+-Learning to use AD administration programs such Active Directory Users and Groups (ADUC) and Group Policy Management Console (GPMC)
 <br />
 -Gain familiarity using Powershell cmdlets in addition to GUI
 <br />